calvinc903/asc_secret_santa_assignments/README.md

+# Need to do
+- [ ] Block submission unless data is found in MongoDB
+- [ ] Automatically lowercase names on submission

 # Extra Features

 - [ ] Confetti effect when retrieving a person
-- [ ] Block submission unless data is found in MongoDB
-- [ ] Automatically lowercase names on submission